jurtasun/probability_stats_intro/README.md

 ## Setup

-We will be working with jupyter notebooks.
-The easiest way to access jupyter is via the Anaconda platform.
+We will be working with Visual Studio Code / RStudio as main editors.
+Although recommended, they do not need to be installed in your local computers, since we will use Codespaces provided by Github, which already implement an interface ready to program an execute the code.
-Please install Anaconda from https://www.anaconda.com in advance of the workshop.
+Notebook versions are also useful, such as Jupyter notebooks (for the Python version), or Rmd files (for the R version).
-NB no knowledge of programming is required for this workshop.
+If you want to use notebooks for the practical sessions, we recommend install Anaconda from https://www.anaconda.com in advance of the workshop.

 ## Getting Started